 Conviction of the principal felon is not required

 Under federal law, a person charged as an accessory after the fact may be convicted even if the principal felon is acquitted.
 This means that, so long as the government proves that the accessory defendant knew a crime had been committed and aided the alleged (though acquitted) principal in concealing evidence or avoiding arrest, conviction, or punishment, the defendant can be convicted as an accessory after the fact.
-So, if the three friends in the Boston Marathon bombing case knew about the bombings, knew that their friend was sought in connection with that crime, and helped him dispose of possible evidence, they could be convicted regardless of what happens to the bombing suspect himself.
+So, if the three friends in the Boston Marathon bombing case knew about the bombings, knew that their friend was sought in connection with that crime, and helped him dispose of possible evidence, they could be convicted regardless of what were to happen to the bombing suspect himself.

 Common Defenses to an Accessory After the Fact Charge